hoodoer/JS-Tap/README.md

 In the main **Custom Payloads** view you can launch a payload against all current clients (the **Run Payload** button).
 You can also toggle on the **Autorun** attribute of a payload, which means that all new clients will run the payload.
 Note that existing clients will not run a payload based on the Autorun setting. <br>

 You can toggle on **Repeat Payload** and the payload will be tasked for each client when they check for tasks.
 Remember, the rate that a client checks for custom payload tasks is variable, and that rate can be changed in the main JS-Tap payload configuration.
-That rate can be changed with a custom payload (calling the <i>updateTaskCheckInterval(newDelay)</i> function). <br>
+That rate can be changed with a custom payload (calling the <i>updateTaskCheckInterval(newDelay)</i> function).
+The jitter in the task check delay can be set with the <i>updateTaskCheckJitter(newTop, newBottom)</i> function. <br>

 The **Clear All Jobs** button in the custom payload UI will delete all custom payload jobs from the queue for all clients and resets the auto/repeat run toggles. <br>